 When dealing with a person or entity that gaslights, it’s important to examine their actions as opposed to what they’re telling you.
 The gaslighting will only work if you allow their words to have more power than their actions.
 They are simply using their words to distract you from their actions.
 This is very common when gaslighting occurs with political leaders.
 If a President or elected officials tells those that elected them that they’ll do one thing, and then they end up passing legislation or voting against that very thing, then the constituents are being gaslit.

 If any of these five signs sound familiar to your marriage, relationship, or the relationship or marriage of someone you know, you need to act upon it.
 Once the gaslighting fully takes hold a victim is in for a long road to recovery as they’ll need to completely rewire the way they perceive reality.
 If you don’t know how to act, talking to a mental health professional is an excellent first step.
-If you’re in the North Jersey and are in need of assistance, contact Family Psychiatry of North Jersey today.
+If you’re in the North Jersey and are in need of assistance, contact Family Psychiatry and Therapy today.